pkolyvas/nightscout-as-code-aws/docker-compose/README.md

 # Nightscout-as-Code Docker-Caddy-Proxy

-This one-stop-shop docker-compose file will
+A one stop shop docker-compose file that uses Caddy-Docker-Proxy to configure the reverse proxy and provision a TLS cert automatically.

 # Requirements
 - This configuration expects that the host where it is run has either: